Medically reviewed by Drugs.com. Last updated on Jun 1, 2020.

 PIK3CA mutation status; pregnancy test (prior to treatment in females of reproductive potential)

-Hyperglycemia: Monitor fasting plasma glucose (FPG) and HbA1c prior to alpelisib treatment initiation; monitor blood glucose and/or FBG at least once each week for the first 2 weeks, then at least once every 4 weeks, and as clinically indicated; monitor HbA1c every 3 months and as clinically indicated.
-If hyperglycemia occurs, monitor blood glucose and/or FPG as clinically indicated, and at least twice weekly until blood glucose or FPG decreases to normal levels.
+Hyperglycemia: Monitor fasting plasma glucose (FPG) and HbA1c prior to alpelisib treatment initiation; monitor fasting glucose or fasting blood glucose at least once each week for the first 2 weeks, then at least once every 4 weeks, and as clinically indicated; monitor HbA1c every 3 months and as clinically indicated.
+If hyperglycemia occurs, monitor fasting glucose as clinically indicated, and at least twice weekly until blood glucose or FPG decreases to normal levels.
 During treatment with antidiabetic medication, continue monitoring blood glucose or FPG at least once a week for 8 weeks, followed by once every 2 weeks and as clinically indicated.

-Monitor for diarrhea; signs/symptoms of cutaneous reactions, hyperglycemia, hypersensitivity, respiratory symptoms (new or worsening) indicative of pneumonitis.
+Monitor for diarrhea; signs/symptoms of severe cutaneous adverse reactions, hyperglycemia, hypersensitivity, respiratory symptoms (new or worsening) indicative of pneumonitis.
 Monitor adherence.

 Evaluate pregnancy status prior to use in females of reproductive potential.
 Females of reproductive potential should use effective contraception during therapy and for 1 week after the last alpelisib dose.
 Males with female partners of reproductive potential should use condoms and effective contraception during therapy and for 1 week after the last dose of alpelisib.